IMDEANetworksWNG/Mikrotik-researcher-tools/README.md

     ```bash
     sudo apt install isc-dhcp-server
     ```
-5. Append the following lines on the DHCP server config
+5. Append the following lines to the DHCP server config

     **NOTE:** Change the MAC